HomePage Path

 William's Hill is located south of Middleham, off Canaan Lane.
 18 miles north-west of Ripon, on the A6108.

-The site is freely accessible in daylight hours, a public footpath runs to the castle from Canaan Lane.
+The site is freely accessible in daylight hours, a public footpath runs from Canaan Lane to Sunskew Park, check website for details.

-Click here for castle pictures William's Hill Picture 1William's Hill Picture 2William's Hill Picture 3 and a castle map of the area Castle Map of the Area
+Click here for ringwork pictures William's Hill Picture 1William's Hill Picture 2William's Hill Picture 3 and a castle map of the area Castle Map of the Area

 |HomePage|Castle Index|UK Map|Scotland|North|Midlands|East Anglia|Wales|South|Search|Wallpaper|Hotel Search|E-Mail|Blog|